|Delivery:||Live online & in-person workshops|

 We will send you a booking confirmation as soon as we process your email.

-This will include full of your resilience course booking and also a full tax invoice.
+This will include full details of your resilience course booking and also a full tax invoice.

 We accept credit and debit cards and also direct bank transfers.